 When building on a tight budget, it can be tempting to tackle elements of your project yourself to save money.
 However, especially where commercial construction is involved, trying to handle parts of the build-out yourself can make your project cost more, not less.
-If things take a bad turn and your attempt isn’t up to par, you could have to purchase the materials for the task twice.
+If things take a terrible turn and your attempt isn’t up to par, you could have to purchase the materials for the task twice.
 Save yourself the hassle and the cost and leave construction to the professionals.

 7. Plan Your Project in Advance

 Last-minute projects usually come at a high price, so you’ll want to get on your builder’s roster as soon as possible.
 Planning your project ensures you don’t pay premium prices to get the job done in a rush.
-This tip is particularly crucial for jobs that must be done by a set date.
-Hire a construction company far before your deadline, and you won’t find yourself in a pinch if you encounter bad weather or shipping delays.
+This tip is crucial for jobs that must be done by a set date.
+Hire a construction company before your deadline, and you won’t find yourself in a pinch if you encounter bad weather or shipping delays.